Best Edge Computers: Driving the Future of Distributed Computing

 - Durable edge computing device designed for harsh environments

-- Supports up to two Intel Xeon Scalable processors
+- Is capable of supporting up to two Intel Xeon Scalable processors

 - Ruggedized chassis with extended temperature range support